Arizona Medicaid Definition

 What Defines “Assets”

-For married couples, as of 2019, the community spouse (the non-applicant spouse) can retain up to half of the couple’s joint assets, up to a maximum of $126,420, as the chart indicates above.
-That said, there is also a minimum amount to which the community spouse is entitled, and as of 2019, this amount is $25,284.
-Stated differently, the non-applicant spouse is entitled to 100% of the couple’s joint assets up to $25,284.
+For married couples, as of 2020, the community spouse (the non-applicant spouse of an institutional Medicaid applicant or long-term HCBS applicant) can retain up to half of the couple’s joint assets, up to a maximum of $128,640, as the chart indicates above.
+That said, there is also a minimum amount to which the community spouse is entitled, and as of 2020, this amount is $25,728.
+Stated differently, the non-applicant spouse is entitled to 100% of the couple’s joint assets up to $25,728.
 This, in Medicaid speak, is often referred to as the Community Spouse Resource Allowance (CSRA), but in Arizona, it is called the Community Spouse Resource Deduction (CSRD).
-As with the spousal income allowance, this rule applies to non-applicant spouses of spouses applying for institutional Medicaid and home and community based long-term care services.
+As with the spousal income allowance, this rule does not apply to married couples in which one spouse is an applicant for regular Medicaid.

 Qualifying When Over the Limits